In this blog, we’ll talk about the best places to sell used IT equipment. Follow that link if you just want a quick purchase offer for your equipment.

 - Locate vendors

 Harness the power of the vendors.
 Vendors are the specialists in handling used equipment.
 Their expertise is worth the price.
-If you choose the right vendor, they will probably liquidate the equipment and pay you for the pleasure.
+If you choose the right vendor, they will probably liquidate the data center equipment and pay you for the pleasure.

 Your old equipment has value and we at Exit Technologies do our best to share the proceeds from the recycled equipment with the owner.
 We pay up to 80% of the wholesale value back to you because we’re committed to your bottom line.